alen6516/doc/prot/ipv4.md

 * Time To Live

 * Protocol
-    * upper layer portocol, 0x06 for TCP, 0x11 for UDP
+    * upper layer portocol, 0x01 for ICMP, 0x04 for IPv4, 0x06 for TCP, 0x11 for UDP

 * Header Checksum
     * Checksum of entire IP header